 Applications¶

-Rapid screening and prioritization of antimicrobial peptide (AMP) candidates by computing physicochemical descriptors (e.g., hydrophobic moment, net charge, instability index), enabling biotech companies to efficiently identify promising peptides for therapeutic development or agricultural biocontrol; not optimal for peptides longer than 50 amino acids due to limitations in descriptor accuracy.
+Rapid screening and prioritization of antimicrobial peptide (AMP) candidates by computing physicochemical descriptors (e.g., hydrophobic moment, net charge, aliphatic and instability indices, GRAVY, amino-acid composition), enabling biotech teams to rank and filter large in silico peptide libraries for therapeutic or agricultural applications; not optimal for peptides longer than ~50 amino acids where AMP-focused heuristics are less informative.

 Limitations¶